What is the #1 tool that new drummers must use for fastest development of your skill?

-Most pro drummers swear by its importance, expecially to the growth and development of a drummer.
+Most pro drummers swear that practicing on a practice pad is important, especially to the growth and development of a drummer.

 Many continue to kickoff their drumming sessions with a quick warm up on their practice pads, even after they have developed a strong foundation.

 You can carry them everywhere and make any place, your practice ground.

 Ok, enough talk.

 A drum practice pad features a surface that emulates the feel and bounce of the drums.
 It allows drummers to practice (and warm up) on it.

 Drum pads are relatively cheaper and quieter compared to the actual drum kit.
 Hence, they are commonly used to practice drum rudiments, train stick control, arm strength and coordination.

 Ideally, drummers should use drum practice pads to build up their foundations – even the pros continue use drum practice pad to improve or to practice their rudiments!